KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 These components run on every node, maintaining running pods and providing the Kubernetes runtime environment.

 -   **kubelet:**
+    -   Reports node and pod health/status back to the control plane.
     -   An agent that runs on each node in the cluster.
     -   Communicates with the kube-apiserver to ensure containers described in PodSpecs are running and healthy.
-    -   Reports node and pod health/status back to the control plane.
 -   **Container Runtime:**
     -   The software responsible for running containers (e.g., downloading images, starting/stopping containers).
     -   Kubernetes supports various runtimes via the Container Runtime Interface (CRI).
     -   Examples: Docker, containerd, CRI-O.
 -   **kube-proxy:**
-    -   A network proxy that runs on each node.
+    -   A network proxy that runs on each node, responsible for implementing the Kubernetes Service concept.
+    -   Maintains network rules on nodes to route traffic to a Service's IP address and port to the correct backend Pods (load balancing).
-    -   Maintains network rules on nodes, enabling network communication to Pods from network sessions inside or outside of the cluster.
+    -   Enables network communication to Pods from network sessions inside or outside of the cluster.

-### Pods
+-   **Pods:**
     -   The **smallest deployable unit** in Kubernetes.
     -   Represents a single instance of a running process in the cluster.
     -   Contains **one or more containers** (like Docker containers).
     -   Containers within a Pod share the same network namespace, IP address, and storage volumes.

 ## Kubernetes Objects